hetznercloud/hcloud-cloud-controller-manager/docs/robot.md

 #### Enable Robot Support

 It is now required to explicitly enable support for Robot features.
-This is done by setting the environment variable `ROBOT_ENABLE=true` on the container, or by setting the value `robot.enabled: true` in the Helm Chart.
+This is done by setting the environment variable `ROBOT_ENABLED=true` on the container, or by setting the value `robot.enabled: true` in the Helm Chart.

 ### Feature & behaviour changes